Karolína Muchová: 2022: Multiple injuries, out of top 200

-2023: French Open final, world No. 8
+2023: French Open final, top 10

-Using her protected ranking, she returned to the Australian Open and made the second round, as well as the quarterfinals at Dubai, defeating eighth seed Belinda Bencic, for her seventh top 10 career win, but withdrew from her quarterfinal match, returning to the top 100 on 27 February 2023, after raising 35 positions.
-Still using protected ranking in Indian Wells, she reached the fourth round by defeating Yulia Putintseva, 14th seed Victoria Azarenka and 23rd seed Martina Trevisan.
-Next, she beat Markéta Vondroušová to reach her third quarterfinal of the season and the second on the WTA 1000-level since Dubai.
-As a result, she gained 20 positions in the singles rankings.
+Muchová started the season in Auckland.
+She defeated Wang Xiyu and qualifier Elena-Gabriela Ruse to reach the quarterfinals, losing there to qualifier Rebeka Masarova in straight sets.
+Using protected ranking at the Australian Open, she defeated qualifier Lesia Tsurenko before losing to No. 13 Danielle Collins.

+At the Dubai Championships, Muchová defeated Bernarda Pera, Sorana Cîrstea, and No. 8 Belinda Bencic, without dropping a set, to reach her second WTA 1000 quarterfinal.
+Although she withdrew from her quarterfinal match, her ranking rose to No. 76.

+At the Indian Wells, Muchová defeated Yulia Putintseva, No. 14 Victoria Azarenka, No. 26 Martina Trevisan, and Markéta Vondroušová to reach her third WTA 1000 quarterfinal.
+Although losing to No. 10 and eventual champion Elena Rybakina in three sets, her ranking rose to No. 55.
+Entering the Miami Open after qualifying, she defeated Jil Teichmann and Zhu Lin before losing to Sorana Cîrstea.

-Ranked No. 43 at the French Open, she defeated world No. 8, Maria Sakkari, in the first round, her second consecutive win at this major against the Greek and eighth top-10 win overall.
-She beat Nadia Podoroska, Irina-Camelia Begu and lucky loser Elina Avanesyan to reach the quarterfinals for the first time, and Anastasia Pavlyuchenkova to reach her second Grand Slam tournament semifinal, and her first at Roland Garros.
-She upset world No. 2, Aryna Sabalenka, in a three-sets match, lasting over three hours, saving a match point and recovering from 2–5 down in the final set to reach her first Grand Slam final, as the fourth-lowest-ranked women’s finalist in the French Open history.
-She became the fifth Czech player to reach the final at Roland Garros in the Open Era.
-In the final, she lost to world No. 1 and defending champion, Iga Świątek, in three sets.
-As a result, she reached a new career-high ranking of No. 16, on 12 June 2023.
+Ranked No. 43 at the French Open, Muchová defeated No. 8 Maria Sakkari, Nadia Podoroska, No. 27 Irina-Camelia Begu and lucky loser Elina Avanesyan to reach her fourth major quarterfinal and her first at Roland Garros.
+She defeated Anastasia Pavlyuchenkova to reach her second major semifinal.
+She upset world No. 2, Aryna Sabalenka, in a three-set match lasting over three hours, saving a match point and recovering from 2–5 down in the final set to reach her first major final, becoming the fifth Czech player to reach the final at Roland Garros in the Open Era.
+She was the fourth-lowest-ranked women's finalist in the French Open history.
+In the final, she lost to world No. 1, Iga Świątek, in three sets.
+Nevertheless, she reached a new career-high ranking of No. 16.